Npoubko/Mentzer-Seminar-Transcript/README.md

 # Mentzer Seminar Transcript

-A text (PDF) translation of Mike's 1998 "underground" seminar.
+A text (PDF) translation of Mike Mentzer's 1998 "underground" seminar.
 I used the Google speech-to-text API to generate it, then edited it myself.
 Google was about 90% accurate.

 ### TODO How to Download
 Click the file titled [mikementzer_seminar_transcript.pdf](https://github.com/Npoubko/MentzerCassetteTranscript/blob/main/mikementzer_seminar_transcript.pdf).